Universal Factor Models: Introduction

 Finally, we propose an eigen/singular-value-thresholding type estimator for the total number of universal factors.
 We also propose consistent selectors of factors that have an arbitrary tolerated level of strength on the mean or quantile of $Y$.

-Our paper adds to the growing literature on weak factors. \cite{onatski2012asymptotics} and \cite{bai2023approximate} provide theoretical and simulation evidence showing that the PCA may be inconsistent or have a slower rate of convergence when the factors in an AFM are weak. \cite{bai2019rank} propose a ridge penalized estimator which selects out the relevant strong factors in an AFM in a data driven way.
+Our paper adds to the growing literature on weak factors. \cite{onatski2012asymptotics}, \cite{bai2023approximate}, \cite{jiang2023revisiting}, \cite{fan2024can}, and \cite{choi2025high} provide theoretical and simulation evidence showing that the PCA may be inconsistent or have a slower rate of convergence when the factors in an AFM are weak. \cite{bai2019rank} propose a ridge penalized estimator which selects out the relevant strong factors in an AFM in a data driven way. \cite{onatski2010determining} estimate the number of factors in an AFM with weak mean factors.
 Other methods developed in the presence of weak factors in mean models often impose conditions requiring the eigenvalues of $\Lambda_{0}^{\mu*'}\Lambda_{0}^{\mu*}/N$ not too small or the loading matrix to be sparse, e.g. \cite{de2008forecasting,lettau2020estimating,bailey2021measurement, freyaldenhoven2022factor,uematsu2022estimation}.
 In our paper, these eigenvalues can be arbitrarily small as long as our identification condition mentioned earlier is satisfied.
 Meanwhile, we do not need to assume sparsity for $\Lambda_{0}^{\mu *}$.
 Moreover, our method handles both mean and quantile models.
 The weak factor problem is also relevant in the literature of risk premium estimation. \cite{anatolyev2022factor} and \cite{giglio2025test} develop methods to tackle weak factors in that setting.
 The focus and models are different from our paper.
 In panel data regression with interactive fixed effects, \cite{armstrong2022robust} propose a robust estimation approach to construct bias-aware confidence intervals for the slope coefficients on the regressors when the fixed effects are weak.
-Our paper, in contrast, focuses on inference about the factors.
+In contrast, we focus on the factors and loadings.